Today in History

 1

-Richard Seddon becomes Premier
+Richard Seddon becomes premier

-1893 Richard Seddon becomes Premier
+1893 Richard Seddon becomes premier

 Richard Seddon became the Liberal Party's second premier following the death in office of John Ballance.
-Immortalised as ‘King Dick’, Seddon would dominate the New Zealand political landscape for the next 13 years. more...
+Immortalised as ‘King Dick’, Seddon would dominate the New Zealand political landscape for the next 13 years.
+Read more...

 May